Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Million Mile Secrets reader John asked:

-I used to have the Chase Sapphire Reserve, then switched back to the Chase Sapphire Preferred.
+I used to have the Chase Sapphire Reserve, then switched back to the Chase Sapphire Preferred Card.
 If I wait 24 months since I closed the Sapphire Reserve, can I apply for the Reserve and get the welcome bonus again?

 Thanks for the question, John!